 I love the way this turned out!
 This project even helped me work on my patience. 🙂

-What do you think of my DIY Rustic Farmhouse Sign?
+There are several tutorials for creating signs down below, each with a different technique.
+I like the the way the distressed finish turned out for this rustic farmhouse sign.
 Do you like the distressed look or are you more of a neat and tidy person?
-Let me know in the comments below.
+Let me know if you have questions in the comments below.